Skip to main contentThis is an optional step in addition to configuring Curator for SAML authentication. See these links for help

 SAML Advanced section.

-- Open the certificate file on your computer, copy its contents, and paste them into the
+- Copy the certificate contents and paste them into the Service Provider Certificate field.

-- Open the private key file on your computer, copy its contents, and paste them into the
+- Copy the private key contents and paste them into the Service Provider Private Key field.

 - Save the changes.